Skip to content

 Answer: They were buried in a landfill in Alamogordo, New Mexico.
 For decades, this was treated as an urban legend.
 In 2014, a documentary crew excavated the site and confirmed the burial was real.

-The burial story has everything: corporate shame, desert mystery, and a decades-long debate about whether it actually happened.
+The burial story has it all.
+Corporate shame.
+Desert mystery.
+A decades-long fight over whether it ever happened.
 It did.
-Atari dumped truckloads of unsold cartridges and covered them with concrete.
+Atari dumped truckloads of unsold cartridges and poured concrete on top.

 43. Atari reported how much in losses during the 1983 video game market crash?
 (Hard)